“But even if you should suffer for righteousness’ sake, you are blessed. “And do not be afraid of their threats, nor be troubled.”

 I will deliver you, and you shall glorify Me.”

-God not only saves us from sin but he saves us from trouble.
+God not only saves us from sin, but he saves us from being troubled by trouble.
 Physicians listen to people narrate their troubles all day.
-If he took all that home with him each night he would burn out quickly.
+If he took all that home with him each night, he would burn out quickly.
 We have one who takes all our problems to himself (Ps.
 55:22; Heb.
 4:16; 1 Pet.
 5:7).

 Ps.
 112:7, “He will not be afraid of evil tidings;